galeone/dynamic-training-bench/README.md

-Dynamic Training Bench: DTB
+Dynamic Training Bench: DyTB
 ===========================

-Stop wasting your time rewriting the training, evaluation & visualization procedures for your ML model: let DTB do the work for you!
+Stop wasting your time rewriting the training, evaluation & visualization procedures for your ML model: let DyTB do the work for you!

-DTB is compatible with: **Tensorflow 1.x & Python 3.x**
+DyTB is compatible with: **Tensorflow 1.x & Python 3.x**

 # Features